godaddy/gasket/docs/plugins.md

 with the values being either the function itself or an object specifying `timing` options and the `handler`.

-## Naming convention
+## Recommended naming convention

-Plugins and presets should adhere to the project-type prefixed naming convention.
-This formatting allows user plugins to be referenced with short names and will help avoid collisions.
-This convention also mimics those by other projects such a `@babel` and `@oclif`
+It is recommended that the `name` property in plugins and presets adhere to the project-type prefixed naming convention.

+When naming a plugin, prefix it with `gasket-plugin-` and when naming a preset, prefix it with `gasket-preset-`.
+This will help you easily identify the type of package you are installing.

+For example, if you were to create a plugin called `foo` you would name it `gasket-plugin-foo`.
+If you were to create a preset called `bar` you would name it `gasket-preset-bar`.

+If your project uses [scoped pacakges], the scope name would be added to the front of the plugin or preset name followed by a `/`.
+For example, if the plugin and preset names from above were included in a project with a scope of `@test` the names would be `@test/gasket-plugin-foo` and `@test/gasket-preset-bar`.

 ## Hooks